agabor/docs/_includes/rest/objects.md

 * JSON Objects
 * DateTime
 * File
-* Pointer to another Parse Object
+* Pointer to another MSG Object
-* Relation to another Parse Class
+* Relation to another MSG Class
 * Null

 The `Date` type contains a field `iso` which contains a UTC timestamp stored in ISO 8601 format with millisecond precision: `YYYY-MM-DDTHH:MM:SS.MMMZ`.